rickballard/CoCiviumBackUp/legacy/Civium/admin/hold/hold_Insight_Resilience_Protocol_c0_20250729.md

 # ✦ Insight Resilience Protocol
-*Civium Redirect System for Foundational Assumption Challenges*
+*CoCivium Redirect System for Foundational Assumption Challenges*
 **Filename:** Insight_Resilience_Protocol_c0_20250729.md

 ---

 ## Overview

-Civium is designed not as a fixed ideology, but as an **adaptive philosophical engine**.
-When core assumptions—about intelligence, meaning, purpose, cooperation, or ontology—are challenged or disproven, Civium does not collapse.
+CoCivium is designed not as a fixed ideology, but as an **adaptive philosophical engine**.
+When core assumptions—about intelligence, meaning, purpose, cooperation, or ontology—are challenged or disproven, CoCivium does not collapse.
 Instead, it redirects.

-This document defines **redirect pathways** that enable Civium to reformulate its narrative and structural logic without abandoning coherence.
+This document defines **redirect pathways** that enable CoCivium to reformulate its narrative and structural logic without abandoning coherence.
 Each redirect functions as a **semantic recovery protocol**: a reframe of purpose and process in light of assumption stress.

 ---